-In the three- to four-team preliminary-round tournaments, matches will take place over two days: either Friday-Saturday, May 6-7 (Women); or Monday-Tuesday, May 9-10 (Men).
+In the three- to four-team preliminary-round tournaments, matches will take place over two days: Friday-Saturday, May 9-10, for men and Monday-Tuesday, May 12-13, for women.
 In the two-team tournaments, a single match will be contested to determine the team that will advance to the national championships.
 The tournament director, in conjunction with the regional chair, shall determine the day and time of the match to take place.